 Cycle 1 Billing CalendarCycle 2 Billing Calendar

 Restoration of Water Service

-To restore water service to a property that has been locked off, customers must pay all outstanding balances, including a $36 restoration charge during normal business hours.
-If customers want service restored outside of normal business hours, a $72 after-hours restoration charge will be applied to the account.
+To restore water service to a property that has been locked off, customers must pay all outstanding balances during normal business hours , including the $36 shut-off fee and a $36 restoration charge.
+If customers want service restored outside of normal business hours, an additional $72 after-hours restoration charge will be applied to the account.

 Nonsufficient Funds and Collections

 There is a $25 charge for checks sent to the District with nonsufficient funds (NSF).
 If the District is unsuccessful in collecting payment on the account, the property will be liened or the bill may be turned over to a collection agency.
 If customers have questions about credit or notices, they may call (209) 754-3543 to reach a Customer Service representative.

 If a customer's meter has been damaged or is inaccessible (for example after a snow storm), CCWD will bill the water base rate until the meter can be read.
 Once the meer is accessible, the next available meter read will provide customers with their actual usage.
 Meters are read approximately every 60 days.
 Customers will recognize the District meter readers by their uniforms and District vehicles parked nearby.
 If customers would like additional verification of employment, they may ask the District employee for CCWD identification.

 Customers must maintain full access to their water meters for meter reading and any necessary maintenance and repairs by District personnel.
 If, for example, a meter is in an enclosed yard, customers are responsible for making it accessible.
 This means customers must move their fences at their expense or pay CCWD to relocate the meter.
 If customers own dogs (or other animals that might cause harm) they will be required to keep them penned or otherwise restrained so they do not threaten the safety of CCWD's meter readers.
 Finally, meters must be kept free from obstructions such as trees and shrubbery that impede CCWD's access.